thinkful-ei-jaguar/Blade-bookmarks-app/README.md

 "Visit Site" link

 /** Yes you can.
-Unfortunately for keyboard users, your focus switches back to the first tabindex on the page.
+Unfortunately for keyboard users, your focus switches back to the first tabindex on the page after you close an expanded bookmark.
 Trying to see if I can change this.

 4.)
 I can remove bookmarks from my bookmark list